promohunt/promostandards-client/README.md

 A Ruby client to access [PromoStandards](https://promostandards.org) data from suppliers.

-Currently, only interfaces the [Product Data](https://promostandards.org/service/view/7/) service.
-You can get ids of all sellable products for a given supplier.
+Currently, only interfaces some of the [Product Data](https://promostandards.org/service/view/7/) and the [Media Content](https://promostandards.org/service/view/11/) services.

 #### TO DO
-- [ ] Add tests
+- [x] Add tests
-- [ ] Handle the case when the given company code is incorrect
+- [ ] Return `nil` when primary image is not available
-- [ ] Return both `product_id` and `part_id` both
 - [ ] Provide interfaces to other [services](https://promostandards.org/service/overview/) as well

 ## Installation